Angluca/cex/docs/README.md

 ### Advanced topics
 #### Performance
 ##### Errors are pointers
 Using strings as error value carrier may look controversial at the first glance.
-However let's remember that strings in C are `char*`, and essentially `*` part means that it's a `size_t` integer value of a memory address.
-Therefore CEX approach is to have set of pre-defined and constant memory addresses that hold standard error values (see `Standard Error` section above).
+However, let's remember that strings in C are `char*`, and essentially `*` part means that it's a `size_t` integer value of a memory address.
+Therefore, CEX approach is to have set of pre-defined and constant memory addresses that hold standard error values (see `Standard Error` section above).

 So for error handling we need to compare return value with `EOK|NULL|Error.ok` to check if error was returned or not.
 Then we check address of returned error and compare it with the address of the standard error.

 With this being said, performance of typical error handling in CEX is one assembly instruction that compares a register with `NULL` and one instruction for comparing **address** of an error with some other constant address when handling returned error type.

 > [!NOTE]
 >
 > CEX uses direct pointer comparison `if (err == Error.argument)`, instead of string content comparison `if(strcmp(err, "ArgumentError") == 0) /* << BAD */`

 ##### Branch predictor control